This post may contain affiliate links.

 I tried her method, and now I'm a believer.
 I don't know why it makes a difference, but these are the lightest, crispiest toasted seeds I've ever had.
-Perfect on their own and perfect as a salty snack for some of my favorite cocktails: The Last Word Cocktail, Boulevardier Cocktail, French 75 Cocktail and the Campari Spritz!

 Crunchy Salty Roasted Delicata Squash Seeds

-- seeds from 2 delicata squashes
+- 1 cup seeds from 2 delicata squashes

-- olive oil
+- 2 teaspoons olive oil

-- sea salt
+- 1 teaspoon sea salt

 - Cut delicata squashes in half lengthwise and scoop out the seeds and membrane into a medium bowl; add enough water to cover.
 Use your fingers to separate out the seeds, allowing them to drop to the bottom of the bowl and membrane float to the top (be meticulous!).
 Discard membrane.
 Drain.

 - Preheat oven to 325°F.

 - Place seeds and ½ teaspoon salt into small saucepan and cover with water.
 Bring to boil over medium heat.
 Reduce heat and simmer 5 minutes.
 (7-10 minutes if the seeds are larger, as from a pumpkin)